thedeetch/thedeetch.github.io/_posts/2015-01-06-Python-File-Loops.md

 title: Python File Loops
 ---

 Recently I was looking to improve the performance of a Python 2.5 script that compares two files line by line.
 What I found interesting was the huge performance improvements I saw with just a few tweaks.
-I've simplified the problem to just reading the file and updating a counter, to keep things simple.</p>
+I've simplified the problem to just reading the file and updating a counter, to keep things simple.

 Each of these script was ran against a 75 million line text file and the results were averaged over 3 runs.
 This was a quick and unscientific test, so no guarantees of accuracy.

 Caveat: I'm not an experienced Python or Perl developer.
 I can't guarantee any of this code is best practice or pretty :)